18F/guides/content/derisking/federal-field-guide/3-planning.md

 A common problem government custom software development projects face is that leadership has not set up the product owner to succeed.

 Product ownership is often treated as "other duties as assigned," but it is a full-time job.
 Product owners can't work on several products at any given time, especially if it's a new role for them.
 Their days should be filled with scrum ceremonies (sprint planning, sprint review, retro, daily stand-ups), clearing blockers for the team, attending usability sessions, meeting with users, communicating with stakeholders, and refining the backlog.
-Expecting someone to lead a product development team with only a fraction of their time is setting them–and the product--- up for failure.
+Expecting someone to lead a product development team with only a fraction of their time is setting them — and the product — up for failure.

 Another common problem is requiring the product owner to work through a governance board to make changes in product direction.
 Often, governance boards will vote on requirements, not based on any understanding of user needs, and give those requirements to product owners to execute against.
 That is at odds with an agile approach.
 Agile methods require that product owners are empowered to act on their understanding of the end users' needs.
 They should be empowered to say "no" to feature requests that do not meet user needs, and do so often, no matter who in the organization is making the request.
 This should be well understood and accepted.
 The product team should be empowered to adjust course throughout a project, based on what they learn.
 They should be able to communicate freely with their end users.
 This autonomous product team and product owner role requires cooperation with executive stakeholders.
 Without this autonomy and support, it is more difficult to deliver the right product to end users.

 Product owners come from all walks of life.
 To serve in this role, they don't need a specific education or work experience background, but they do need to understand the needs of users, be able to lead a team effectively, clear blockers, and deliver results.

 They also need a willingness to learn and have the time and space to experiment, make mistakes, and grow.
-They should also receive training–there are many excellent scrum product owner offerings available–and would benefit from working with an experienced scrum master and/or agile coach as they begin to master this new skill.
+They should also receive training — there are many excellent scrum product owner offerings available — and would benefit from working with an experienced scrum master and/or agile coach as they begin to master this new skill.

 ### Involve end users early and often in software development efforts
 By **Waldo Jaquith**, **Peter Rowland**, **Miatta Myers**, **Vicki McFadden**, **Mark&nbsp;Hopson**